get-convex/v1/README.md

 5. Setting up the Convex backend
 6. Configuring authentication
 7. Setting up environment variables
+8. Adding test products to Polar
+9. Seeding the database for subscriptions

 After the setup is complete, you can start your development server by running: